Licht0812/XDecomposer/README.md

 > [!IMPORTANT]
 > **XDecomposer is the first deep learning framework for true whole-pattern multiphase XRD decomposition.**
 > Instead of performing conventional search-match or iterative peak subtraction, XDecomposer directly decomposes a mixed diffraction pattern into phase-wise components through query-based blind source separation and physics-consistent reconstruction.
-This work marks a major shift for AI-driven XRD analysis, moving the field from
+This work marks a major shift for AI-driven XRD analysis, moving the field from phase recognition toward genuine diffraction understanding and structure-level decomposition.

 ---